 changed Cleaned up and documented Model.save_commented_model_yaml() method fixed Fixed error when calling --save_plots in CLI fixed Minor improvements to warnings fixed Pure dicts can be used to create a Model instance fixed AttrDict.union failed on all-empty nested dicts changed backwards-incompatible Substantial changes to model configuration format, including more verbose names for most settings, and removal of run configuration files.
-See 0.6.0 model configuration changes for a full list of changes.

 Version 0.6.0 is an almost complete rewrite of most of Calliope's internals.
-See New in v0.6.0 for a more detailed description of the many changes.
+See user/whatsnew_060 for a more detailed description of the many changes.

-new backwards-incompatible Complete rewrite of Pyomo backend, including new various new and improved functionality to interact with a built model (see New in v0.6.0).
+new backwards-incompatible Complete rewrite of Pyomo backend, including new various new and improved functionality to interact with a built model (see user/whatsnew_060).